gioui/gio-x/README.md

 The Spy was conceived by ~eliasnaur in [this mailing list discussion](https://lists.sr.ht/~eliasnaur/gio-patches/patches/14507).

+### EventGroup

+This type is returned by the Spy, but can also be instantiated literally.
+It functions as a simple standalone event queue tha responds to a single, specific tag.

+### CombinedQueue

+CombinedQueue combines the output of two queues.
+This can be useful to join the events of the "real" gio event queue with a fake one like an EventGroup.

 ## Contributing

 You can send bug reports, feature requests, questions, and patches to [my public inbox](https://lists.sr.ht/~whereswaldon/public-inbox).